Update Aug 23, 2020: A new bill has passed the House to increase the premium processing fees by a whopping $1,000.

 - Federal Government Holidays

-DHS ‘s new rule will make it mandatory to provide valid domestic address (US address) for any new Form I129 that’s filed for a named worker, who is present in the United States when submitting the form.
+DHS ‘s new rule makes it mandatory to provide a valid domestic address (US address) for any new Form I129 (H1B extension, transfer, amendment) that’s filed for a named worker, who is present in the United States when submitting the form.

 The current fees for I-129 is $460 which is scheduled to increase:

-- The new form for L visa, I-129L, will further sub-divide L1A manager and L1A executives.
-The fees will remain same for both managers and executives.
+- The new form for L visa, I-129L, will further sub-divide the L1A manager and L1A executives.
+The fees will remain the same for both managers and executives.